mindtapp-app/MindTapp-1/README.md

 * First run `npm update` to update the dependencies
 * Then run `gulp copy` to copy the new versions to their proper destinations

-Note, if you want to store static files in their own apps, be sure to copy over the gulp.js file and run it there seperately when developing that app
+Note1: if you want to store static files in their own apps, be sure to copy over the gulp.js file and run it there seperately when developing that app

+Note2: always run python manage.py collectstatic after working with static files so nginx can serve your new files

 ## Theme Creator